persvr/pintura/README.md

 ===========

 Pintura includes middleware for catching errors and converting them to appropriate HTTP error status codes.
-The following errors that are uncaught errors (until the error middleware catches them) are translated:
+The following uncaught errors (until the error middleware catches them) are translated:

 * URIError - 400